KohakuBlueleaf/HDM/README.md

 ## License
 This project is still under developement, therefore all the models, source code, text, documents or any media in this project are licensed under `CC-BY-NC-SA 4.0` until the finish of development.

+For any usage that may require any kind of standalone, specialized license.
+Please directly contact kohaku@kblueleaf.net